hks-epod/paydash/README.md

 ## Paydash
 <img align="right" height="150" src="assets/images/charts.png">

 > Paydash is the workers payment dashboard for Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA), an Indian labour law and social security measure that aims to guarantee the 'right to work'.
-Aim of paydash is to empower officers with relatime payment monitoring tool and reduce payment delays.
+The goal of Paydash is to empower government officials by providing realtime payment monitoring tool and reduce payment delays.

 ## Technology